A-Z Home A B C D-E F G-I J-L M-N O-P R-S T-U V-Z

 Abbotsbury

 A village at the north-west end of the Fleet.
 Famous for its Swannery and Tropical Gardens.
-For more information go to either the village website or the Abbotsbury Tourism website
+For more information go to the village website

 Access along Chesil Beach

 Access to all parts of Chesil Beach from the Wyke Regis boundary stone at the southern end to the dragon's teeth at Abbotsbury is not permitted during the bird nesting season from 1st April to the end of August.
 Access to the Fleet slope of the beach in the same area is not permitted at any time to protect the very delicate environment.
-More information from the Reserve website or the Fleet Warden.
+If in doubt contact the Fleet Warden before accessing the beach.

 Access to the Fleet land shore